Hay-on-Wye

 Hay Cinema Bookshop Inside

-• Richard Booth's Bookshop (44 Lion St, Hay-on-Wye, Hereford HR3 5AA) is key bookstore in Hay having a fantastic and difficult-to-miss facade with three large wooden-floors and an amazing (though expensive) café towards the back (see my review here).
-Used books are in the basement.
+• Richard Booth's Bookshop (44 Lion St, Hay-on-Wye, Hereford HR3 5AA) is key bookstore in Hay having a fantastic and difficult-to-miss facade with three large wooden-floors and there is an amazing (though expensive) café towards the back (see my review here).
+Used books can be found in the rather low-beamed (watch your head) basement.

 Richard Booth's Bookshop Inside Richard Booth's